 If consultation with the instructor does not resolve the student’s concerns, the student may submit a formal appeal to the department chair within the time limit for initiating an appeal.

 The department chair may attempt to resolve the issue through consultation with the instructor and the student.
 If both instructor and student agree to a resolution, the appeal ends at this level.
-The resolution must be described in writing, signed by the department chair, acknowledged in writing as received by the student and instructor, and filed in the student's record in the department.
+The resolution must be described in writing by the department chair and acknowledged as received by the student and instructor.

 If the chair does not engage in a consultation, or if the consultation does not resolve the issue, the chair refers the appeal to a faculty committee within seven (7) calendar days of receiving the formal appeal.